ietf-wg-ppm/draft-ietf-ppm-dap/draft-ietf-ppm-dap.md

 Note that the `leader_aggregator_url` and `helper_aggregator_url` values may include arbitrary path components.

-In addition, in order to facilitate the aggregation and collect protocols, each of the Aggregators is configured with following parameters:
+In addition, in order to facilitate the aggregation and collection interactions, each of the Aggregators is configured with following parameters:

 * `collector_hpke_config`: The {{!HPKE=RFC9180}} configuration of the Collector
   (described in {{hpke-config}}); see {{compliance}} for information about the